chedinhtrung/barnes-hut/OPTIMIZATION.md

 ### Optimization 2: Multithreading for force computation
 (commit hash `4d42321fcfab4e86b03d945f4b09eb356eb443b0`)

-Since force computation does not change the state of the tree and can be computed concurrently for each object, ` #pragma omp parallel` is used to enable multithreading in force computation.
+Since force computation does not change the state of the tree and can be computed concurrently for each body, ` #pragma omp parallel` is used to enable multithreading in force computation.

 ```
 Simulation BH Classic Gravity,   202 bodies